rosdenber/GreenGuide/README.md

 ## Features

 ### 1. Waste Segregation Guides
-- Easy-to-understand instructions on identifying recyclable, biodegradable, and general waste
+- Easy-to-understand instructions on identifying biodegradable, non-biodegradable, recyclable, green waste, and hazardous waste
 - Visual guides with examples for better comprehension
 - Do's and Don'ts for each waste category